The 2CNF Boolean Formula Satisfiability Problem and the Linear Space Hypothesis: Four Simple Applications of LSH for 2SAT

-We then turn to the area of \emph{NL optimization problems} (or \emph{NLO problems}, in short) \cite{Tan07,Yam13}.
-See Section \ref{sec:application} for their formal definition.
-We will consider a problem that belongs to $\lsas_{\nlo}$ but does not seem to be solvable using log space.
-Here, $\lsas_{\nlo}$ is the collection of NLO problems that have log-space approximation schemes, where a \emph{log-space approximation scheme} for an NLO problem $P$ is a deterministic Turing machine $M$ that takes any input of the form $(x,k)$ and outputs a solution $y$ of $P$ using space at most $f(k)\log|x|$ for a certain log-space computable function $f:\nat\to\nat$ for which the performance ratio $R$ satisfies $R(x,y)\leq 1+\frac{1}{k}$.
+We are focused on a problem that does not seem to be solvable using log space but can be approximated using log space.
+A \emph{log-space approximation scheme} for an NLO problem $P$ is a DTM $M$ that takes any input of the form $(x,k)$ and outputs a solution $y$ of $P$ for $x$ using space at most $f(k)\log|x|$ for a certain log-space computable function $f:\nat\to\nat$ for which the performance ratio $R$ satisfies $R(x,y)\leq 1+\frac{1}{k}$.
 Such a solution $y$ is called a \emph{$(1+\frac{1}{k})$-approximate solution}.
-Notice that the \emph{performance ratio} is a ratio between the value of an optimal solution and that of $M$'s output.
+The notation $\lsas_{\nlo}$ denotes the class of all NLO problems that have log-space approximation schemes.
+It then follows that $\lo_{\nlo}\subseteq \lsas_{\nlo} \subseteq \nlo$.

 In 2007, Tantau \cite{Tan07} presented an NL maximization problem, called $\mathrm{Max\mbox{-}HPP}$, which falls into $\lsas_{\nlo}$.
-This problem was later rephrased in \cite[arXiv version]{Yam13} in terms of complete graphs and it was shown to be computationally hard for $\lo_{\nlo}$ (log-space computable NL optimization) under \emph{approximation-preserving exact NC$^{1}$-reduction}.
+This problem was later rephrased in \cite{Yam13b} in terms of complete graphs and it was shown to be computationally hard for $\lo_{\nlo}$ under \emph{approximation-preserving exact NC$^{1}$-reduction}.